-Firebase Authentication is a service by Google that allows you to authenticate users to your application.
-You can integrate Firebase directly with Feathery to build forms for login and signup.
+Firebase Authentication is a service by Google that allows you to verify users via SMS OTP, email magic links, one-click social logins (Google, Microsoft, Facebook, etc.), and more.
+You can integrate Firebase directly with your form to build login and signup.

 Open Firebase, create a project, and navigate to its settings.
 Copy your API Key, Project ID, App ID, and Sender ID to your clipboard.

-Navigate to the Feathery form that you want to track.
-Click on the Connect tab.
+Navigate to your Feathery login form that you want to add Firebase support to.
+Click on the Integrations tab.

 Find the Firebase integration, and paste in your API Key, Project ID, App ID, and Sender ID.

-Click Save, and you’re now ready to build authentication into your Feathery forms.
+Click Save, and you’re now ready to build authentication into your login form.
+Follow our auth setup guide to connect Firebase to your form.

 You can access Feathery's instance of the Firebase SDK from the global firebase object.
 This allows you to perform custom authentication-related Firebase operations beyond what Feathery provides.
 This object becomes accessible after a form with Firebase enabled is loaded by the user.
 However, if you preload a form with Firebase when the Feathery library is initialized, you can access firebase after initialization.